 In 2023 the CQC retired its old Key Lines of Enquiry (KLOEs) and replaced them with 34 quality statements grouped under the same five key questions.
-The framework was further refined in May 2025 to reduce duplication and clarify expectations.
-This page is a plain-English guide to how the framework actually works, what every quality statement means, and how Orobo’s OroMiQ Engine analyses each one.
+CQC stopped scoring at evidence category and only scored at quality statement level in May 2025 to streamline processes..
+This page is a plain-English guide to how the framework actually works and what every quality statement means.

 Under the old framework, CQC inspectors used Key Lines of Enquiry (KLOEs) to guide their assessments.
 Each key question had a long list of KLOE prompts and sub-prompts, and inspectors translated their findings into ratings.